Home

 So, how do you stop overloading your plantar fascia?
 One way is with targeted strengthening exercises of your legs and hips.

-The best hip and leg exercises for plantar fasciitis
+The best hip exercises for plantar fasciitis

 Goals of hip exercises